anirrudhsaddi/Heated-Planet-Earth/README.md

 	export JAVA_HOME=<path to resource>/resource/java/jdk1.7.0_72
 	export PATH=$JAVA_HOME/bin:$PATH

+NOTE: the jdk 1.7 rpm is located alongside the jdk 1.7 source

 2. Install the JDK 1.7 as an alternative Java under Ubuntu's "alternatives"

 	Choosing the default Java to use: